jocoder22/My-Portfolio-Website/README.md

 #### Provide All Content:

-All content is rendered on all three devices.
-No content should be hidden on mobile devices.
+All contents can be rendered on all three devices.
+No content hidden on mobile devices.

 #### Viewport meta Tag: